The penalty for a domestic assault can include;

 - the accused may not be allowed to return home

 - the accused maybe required to find some place else to live.

 After being charged with a domestic assault the police will fingerprint and photograph the accused and require them to have a bail hearing.

 The bail hearing is a hearing before a justice of the peace to ensure:

 - the identity of the accused is known

 - the accused will appear in court for trial

-- that the situation will not repeat itself and
+- that the accused will not repeat the offence or any other while awaiting trial, and